mazzyrob/launchdarkly/README.md

 2. First, create a new project in Python - skip this step if you are using Glitch

-mkdir <NAME-YOUR-PROJECT>

 3. Then, go into your new directory and create a .env file with this entry:

 LD_SDK_KEY=<PASTE-YOUR-SDK-KEY-HERE>

-Alternatively, if you are using Glitch, navigate to it and create/insert your key
+Alternatively, if you are using Glitch, navigate to .env and create/insert your key

 Run your project in Python and navigate/preview it.